nordic16/cmus-cheat-sheet/README.md

-# cmus-cheat-sheet
-A simple cmus cheat sheet made by Nørdic, a fellow Linux fan.
-<br>Feel free to point out any sort of typos and/or grammatical errors, and if you have any suggestions, feel free to add them as well.
+*Feel free to point out any sort of typos and/or grammatical errors, and if you have any suggestions, feel free to add them as well.*

 # Introduction.
+When I started using Linux, I immediatly asked myself what music player I wanted to use to satisfy my need for music (Spotify didn't count, as I didn't want to keep paying for it).
+<br>A quick research pointed me towards a great music player called **cmus**, available for UNIX systems.

+<br>After using it for a while, I decided to write a cheat sheet that covers the installation, configuration and usage processes.

 cmus (C* music player) is a simple and reliable CLI music player for UNIX systems.
 <br>It's my personal choice when it comes to choosing a CLI music player due to its ease of use, reliability and the features if offers.